playcanvas/earthatile/README.md

 Earthatile is supplied with an integration for [PlayCanvas](https://playcanvas.com).

+1. Ensure you have the Draco WASM module in your project (set `Settings` > `Asset Tasks` > `Mesh Compression` to `Draco` and import the module).
-1. Copy `dist/earthatile.js` to the Asset Panel in the Editor.
+2. Copy `dist/earthatile.js` to the Asset Panel in the Editor.
-2. Copy `integrations/playcanvas/*.js` to the Asset Panel in the Editor.
+3. Copy `integrations/playcanvas/*.js` to the Asset Panel in the Editor.
-3. Create an Entity and add a Script Component.
+4. Create an Entity and add a Script Component.
-4. Assign `tileRenderer` and `geolocation` scripts to the Script Component.
+5. Assign `tileRenderer` and `geolocation` scripts to the Script Component.
-5. Add a Script Component to your Camera entity.
+6. Add a Script Component to your Camera entity.
-6. Assign the `flyCamera` script to the Script Component.
+7. Assign the `flyCamera` script to the Script Component.
-7. Launch the scene. 🚀
+8. Launch the scene. 🚀

 Alternatively, [fork this project](https://playcanvas.com/project/1074797/overview/earthatile-world-explorer).